 The True Power of Purpose

-Purpose makes you work when others rest and keep trying when success only glimmers in the distance.
+Purpose works when others rest and keep trying when success only flickers in the distance.

 A leader with purpose can’t be stopped.

 When you find purpose, you’re like a dog chasing a tennis ball.
 You run over children, knock over furniture, and dive through hedges to get your ball.
 When you get it, it’s heaven AND you can’t wait to chase that ball again.